Understanding the ethics behind ethical cat food

 Need more sustainable choices for your cat?
 We’ve got you!

-- Tell us about your furry friend’s taste preferences
+- Tell us more about your kitty

 Can you cook sustainable cat food for your feline?

 Do you want to go DIY?
 Another way to make ethical cat food is to cook it yourself but consult your vet beforehand to ensure your cat gets all the necessary nutrients.

 When you start looking for ingredients, shop local.
 Many small farmers will be thrilled to have a returning customer.
 You and your feline will eat healthy food, and the farmer’s business will thrive, especially if you spread the word to other cat parents.